speedyleion/speedyleion.github.io/_posts/2022-04-01-intro-to-sgx.markdown

 Summary
 =======

 This post is already pretty long so I'll stop here.
-Unfortunatly I don't have HW SGX working via WSL.
+Unfortunately I don't have HW SGX working via WSL.
 I'll try to do some more digging and see if I can get it working with WSL, otherwise I may just need to punt and utilize the windows SDKs for HW usage.